 Antidepressants are used to reduce the symptoms of depression.
-There are many different types of depression-reducing medications out there and each one works through a unique mechanism.
-The type of antidepressant a doctor recommends depends on what symptoms a person is having and how severe they are.
+There are many different types of depression-reducing medications, and each works through a unique mechanism.
+The antidepressant a doctor recommends depends on a person’s symptoms and how severe they are.

 Selective Serotonin Uptake Inhibitors (SSRIs)

 SSRIs are generally the go-to prescription for someone taking an antidepressant for the first time.
-This is because they tend to have the least side effects even at higher doses.
-As the name suggests, SSRIs act on serotonin in the brain, a chemical that is associated with increased happiness and feelings of well being.
-It works by blocking serotonin reuptake pumps, allowing the neurotransmitter to remain available for use in the brain for longer periods of time.
+This is because they tend to have the least side effects at higher doses.
+As the name suggests, SSRIs act on serotonin in the brain, a chemical associated with increased happiness and well-being.
+It works by blocking serotonin reuptake pumps, allowing the neurotransmitter to remain available for use in the brain for longer periods.
 Common SSRIs include:

 Serotonin and Norepinephrine Uptake Inhibitors (SNRIs)

 SNRIs work through a similar mechanism of action as SSRIs, except they also have the added ability to block the reuptake of norepinephrine.
 Norepinephrine is the adrenaline hormone, which increases activity in the central nervous system.
 These drugs also have fewer side effects compared to other classes of antidepressants.
 They include:

 These medications don’t fit into the traditional categories of antidepressants.
 They have varying levels of different side effects.
 Drugs in the category are: